Muhammad bin Ladin

 Muhammad bin Awad bin Ladin (مُحَمَّد بْنُ لَادِن; c.
 1908 – 3 September 1967) was a Yemeni-born Saudi billionaire business magnate working primarily in the construction industry.
 He founded what is today the Saudi Binladin Group and became the wealthiest non-royal Saudi, establishing the wealth and prestige of the bin Ladin family.
-He is the father of Osama bin Laden, who is best known for planning the September 11 attacks.
+He was the father of Osama bin Laden.

 Life

 Muhammad bin Ladin was born on the Hadramawt coast of south Yemen to Awad, a Kindite Hadrami tribesman from al-Rubat, a village in Wadi Doan.
 His year of birth is often given as 1908, although this is an approximation at best, as no central government had solidified control over the area at the time and no birth registry existed.
-Muhammad's paternal grandfather was Abud, the son of Ali, one of four brothers (the others being Ahmad, Mansur, and Zayd) from whom the four Banu Laden clans trace their ancestry.
+Muhammad's paternal grandfather was Abud, the son of Ali, one of four brothers (the others being Ahmad, Mansur, and Zayd) from whom the four Banu Ladin clans trace their ancestry.

-Poor and uneducated, his family emigrated to Tihamah before World War I. According to Eric Margolis, he initially worked as a porter in Jeddah, like many other impoverished Yemenite emigrants of that time.
+Poor and uneducated, Muhammad and his younger brother Abdullah (c.
+1913–2002) (not to be confused with other 'Abdullah bin Ladens') emigrated to Tihamah before World War I. According to Eric Margolis, he initially worked as a porter in Jeddah, like many other impoverished Yemenite emigrants of that time.
 However, Salon.com reports that his first job was as a bricklayer with Aramco.
 In 1931, he started his own construction business and after coming to the attention of Abdul Aziz Ibn Saud, the first monarch of Saudi Arabia, he eventually achieved such success that his family became known as "the wealthiest non-royal family in the kingdom."

 Muhammad bin Ladin strategically built strong ties with the Saudi royal family by actively participating in King Abdel Aziz's public meetings.
 Recognizing the aging king's mobility challenges, Muhammad took the initiative to construct a ramp at the palace in Jeddah, allowing the monarch to easily move between the floors in his car.